 Overview of Accelerated Math Instructional Practice

-To open Accelerated Math Instructional Practice, select one of the tiles shown below.
-The tile that you see depends on your version of the software.
+To open Accelerated Math Instructional Practice, select the tile shown below.

 Teachers typically use Accelerated Math Instructional Practice as described below.
 These steps are just an overview; for detailed instructions, see the links in the steps or the Related Topics links.

 - Have your students take the Star Math test.
 The scores from the test will help you choose the skills and subskills to work on.